Belfast Entries

 In 2020, 870,000 pounds was allocated by the Department For Communities for a project to revamp some of the entries in Belfast city centre (BelTel | News Letter).

-The reason for the project was that the entries were not particularly welcoming places or popular thoroughfares, while the area around them (the Cathedral Quarter) was being turned into a destination for tourists and nightlife.
+The reason for the project was that while the entries continued to be not particularly welcoming places or popular thoroughfares, the area around them (the Cathedral Quarter) was being turned into a destination for tourists and nightlife.

 In order to make the entries more attractive, the 2020 project not only allocated funds for general repairs, but also for lighting and artwork.
 The artwork is featured below (listed by the name of the entry in alphabetical order), but in some images the improvements made in lighting are visible.